beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - Once destination hosts are determines, call the Nova API to migrate VMs
 - Once a migration is completed, send an acknowledgment request to the Local Managers of the source and destination hosts

+## Configuration File

+The configuration of OpenStack Neat is stored in `/etc/neat/neat.conf` in the standard ini format.
+The configuration includes the following options:

+- `sql_connection` -- the host and credentials for connecting to the MySQL database;
+- `global_manager_host` -- the host name of the global manager;
+- `global_magager_port` -- the port of the global manager's REST interface;
+- `local_data_directory` -- the directory, where the data collector stores the data on the resource usage by the VMs running on the host, the default is `/var/lib/neat`;

 ## TODO